ADVANCE THE MARKETING PROFESSION THROUGH PARTICIPATION IN AMI COMMITTEES

 About AMI State Committees

 The AMI State committees consist of volunteer councilors whose principal function is the development and organisation of state based events in conjunction with the state appointed events organiser.
 Each of our State 7 Committees consist of up to 12 members, meaning that there are approximately 84 active Committee members representing the AMI across Australia at any one time.
 Our AMI ambassadors work closely together over a two year term to help facilitate events, drive member engagement and promote the AMI Awards Program.
-The Emerging Marketers (EM) Committee’s principal function is to develop and deliver the AMI mentoring program.
-Emerging Marketer Committees are comprised of a maximum of 12 committee members, operating under the guidance of the State Committee, with approval of events by the State Committee Chair.
+The AMI Mentoring Committee’s principal function is to develop and deliver the AMI Mentoring Program.
+The AMI Mentoring Committees are comprised of a maximum of 12 committee members, operating under the guidance of the State Committee, with approval of events by the State Committee Chair.

 COMMITTEE STRATEGIC OBJECTIVES